Honors at Calvin

 Incoming students who have been awarded National Merit, Presidential, Dean’s, Faculty Honors, or Mosaic scholarships are invited to participate in the Honors Program.
 Other students whose cumulative GPA at Calvin is 3.3 or higher after at least one year of study are also eligible to participate.

-The Director of the Honors Program at Calvin College is Prof. Ken Bratt of the Classics Department.
+The Director of the Honors Program at Calvin College is Professor Bruce Berglund of the History Department.
 Students should consult him for general questions about the program.

 Honors in English